-The DCPS Chancellor is responsible for allocating UPSFF funding.
-Most of that funding goes directly to schools and the rest goes to support the agency's central office, which carries out two core functions: centralized operational tasks to run the school system and school supports that are budgeted outside of individual school budgets (Table 1).
+The DCPS Chancellor is responsible for allocating the school system's UPSFF funding.
+The Chancellor allocates most of the agency's formula funding directly to schools while allocating the agency's remaining funds to central office, which is comprised of two core functional areas: administrative staff responsible for centralized operational tasks to run the school system and school supports that are budgeted outside of individual school budgets (Table 1).
 The way in which DCPS categorizes expenses in central office and school supports has long been the subject of public oversight and budget debates.
 Some Councilmembers and advocates have raised concerns that the DCPS both spends too much on what it categorizes as central office functions and also substantially understates the size of the central office budget by categorizing central office staff as school support.